muhammedjamsheer/Angular/Interview Questions.md

 **AOT** is more suitable for the production environment whereas **JIT** is much suited for local development.

+###### Which One Is Better out of AOT and JIT?
+Answer: AOT reduces the load and bootstrap time of the application.
+The pages also load faster.
+Any errors are also shown during the time of application build itself.
+Hence, AOT is a better option

 **[⬆ Back to Top](#table-of-contents)**

 ###  1. What is  service?